lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 ---------------

 By default, dbuild will use the file ``dbuild.properties`` to retrieve information about its internal configuration.
-Normally, there is no need to touch this file, as its contents are only used while the tool is starting up, and not during the build process itself.
+There is usually no need to touch this file, as it contains defaults that should be adequate for most projects.
 However, you can modify this file if you would like to modify the standard behavior in some way (for instance, relocating the default ``~/.dbuild`` directory, or the location of the Ivy cache it uses).

-Again, that is only necessary in special cases.
+One important case, however, is the customization of the resolvers list: you can just change the ``[repositories]`` stanza in this properties file, adding or removing resolvers as needed.
+The list specified in this properties file will completely override the normal list of library resolvers, for all of the projects invoked by dbuild.
+By specifying here a local Artifactory cache, for instance, the artifactory resolution can be made considerably faster.

 The build configuration file
 ----------------------------